Wilfreda Beehive: History

 Wilfreda Luxury Coaches was formed in 1949 by Bill and Marie Scholey.
 They took the name from a coach they bought from Wilfred Graham, a taxi operator in Doncaster who named his daughter Wilfreda and then named a coach after her.

 At first, the company operated coach services from a depot at Ranskill, near Bawtry.
-In 1987 it acquired the Adwick-le-Street business of E.A.
-Hart trading as Beehive Services, becoming Wilfreda Beehive, growing its fleet from nine to 23 coaches.
-Between 1993 and 1998 it operated many bus services, but sold them and its service buses to Mainline Group just before the latter was absorbed by First South Yorkshire in 1998.
+In 1987 it acquired Beehive Services of Adwick le Street with the combined business renamed Wilfreda Beehive, growing its fleet from nine to 23 coaches.

+After deregulation, Wilfreda Beehive began operating route services, selling them to Mainline Group in 1997.

 In 2001 Wilfreda began operating service buses again.
-It operates a mixed fleet ranging from modern high quality coaches to old double-deckers.
-Many of its routes are school services or South Yorkshire Passenger Transport Executive contracts, a large number of which have been won from other operators in recent years.
-However, it more recently has restarted operating competitive commercial services, such as the 52.
-In 2006, the company took over Eagre Coaches, Gainsborough which runs many coach tours and holidays.
+Many of its routes are school services or South Yorkshire Passenger Transport Executive contracts, a large number of which have been won from other operators.
+It later restarted operating competitive commercial services.
+In 2006, the company took over Eagre Coaches, Gainsborough which operated coach tours and holidays.

-As of 2023, the company remains in family ownership, managed by the founders' grandson Peter Scholey.
+The company remained in family ownership, managed by the founders' grandson Peter Scholey until it was sold in April 2026 to FirstGroup.

 Fleet

-As at October 2013 the fleet consisted of 40 buses and coaches.
+As at April 2026, the fleet consisted of 45 buses and coaches.